Skip To Main Content

 Unweighted classes are graded on a four-point scale: A=4 B=3 C=2 D=1 F=0

-Weighted courses: Honors and Advanced Placement courses add one point for each class
+Weighted courses: Honors, Advanced Placement, and Dual Enrollment courses add one point for each class with a "C" grade or better.

 A=5, B=4, C=3